 Aggregate excess of loss treaty

-A form of excess of loss treaty reinsurance under which the reinsurer responds when a ceding insurer incurs losses on a particular line of business during a specific period (usually 12 months) in excess of a stated amount.
+The reinsurance treaty attaches when if a ceding insurer incurs losses on a particular line of business during a specific period (usually twelve months) in excess of a stated amount.

 Agricultural insurance covers provide protection for farmers, forestry operators and the fishing industry - especially in developing countries - against the consequences of natural disasters such as crop failures due to hail, windstorm, frost, flood damage or disease.